 Double and triple strength vanilla extracts are available.
 Natural vanilla flavoring contains real vanilla bean but no actual alcohol.
 Imitation vanilla extract is usually made by soaking alcohol in wood, which contains vanillin."

 4 Compare for instance On Garlic’s Health Benefits Against Cancer & Other Diseases: Incl.
 “Garlic Health Recipes)

 5 These suggestions formerly appeared in his very interesting article on Healing Teeth Naturally (now published in a modified version at www.healingnews.com/Healing_Teeth_article101.html) listing various natural remedies for teeth.
 Re cayenne, compare On Health Benefits of Cayenne Pepper (incl. a caveat).

 6 Background on this herbal remedy eg at Swedish Bitters Healing Testimonials: A Powerful Herbal Remedy?.

-7 More on the amazing healing properties of cabbage leaf applications incl. the story of a woman who even treated cancerous tumors in this way.
+More on the amazing healing properties of cabbage leaf applications under Medicinal cabbage leaf poultices: background on the therapeutic topical application of Brassica oleracea incl. the story of a woman who even treated cancerous tumors in this way.

 8 Compare Sage as mouthwash for more ways of using salvia for healing.